RyanJBurke/RyanJBurke/README.md

 ## I'm Ryan Burke

-I am a recent graduate enthusiastic about data analytics and driven by a strong interest in Clean Technology.
-As an Economics major with a concentration in Data Analytics and Green Business, I’ve developed a robust skill set in R, SQL, Excel, and Tableau, enabling me to derive meaningful insights from complex data and proficiently perform forecasting tasks in R.

-My academic journey at Santa Clara University has been a blend of rigorous data analysis and a deeper understanding of environmentally sustainable business practices.
-This unique fusion fuels my aspiration to apply data-driven decision-making in the clean tech industry, creating sustainable solutions for our planet.

-I’ve been involved in various academic projects focusing on GIS and data analytics, always aiming to correlate economic models with sustainable business strategies.
-Currently, I’m seeking opportunities to contribute this multidisciplinary approach to a data analytics role in the clean tech sector.

-When I'm not crunching numbers or exploring data sets, you can find me soaking in the great outdoors, hiking, camping, or simply enjoying a book at a coffee shop.
+In undergrad, I was involved in various academic projects learning Geospacial Analysis, R for Statistics, and Data Analytics.
+I am inspired by the intersection of economics, sustainability, and environmental justice.
+Currently, I work as an Analytics Engineer at a software company serving the Biotech companies.
+I'll be using github to learn programing and to practice my data skills.

-Feel free to browse through my GitHub projects and reach out for collaborations or even a friendly chat!
+Feel free to browse through my GitHub projects and please reach out if you want to connect!

 ## Skills